csiro-energy-systems/Dieter.jl/docs/src/tutorials/optmodel.md

 Storages = ["LIonBattery", "PumpedHydro", "CAES", "RedoxBattery"]
 ```
 since the model constraints differ for these two categories.

+In the case of hydrogen technology, the set `P2G` contains hydrogen electrolysers, and `G2P` contains hydrogen fuel-based power generation technology.

 #### Mapping between index sets